Faculty-of-Agriculture-CSI-Microscopy/Stellaris-STED-Confocal/README.md

    - In "Microscope" choose: **DMI8**.
    - Click "OK."

+> [!Caution]
+> Ensure the objective is set to the smallest magnification (10X) to avoid damage to the microscope.

 2. **Motorized Stage Setup**:
    - When prompted about the motorized stage, click "Yes" to enable X & Y movement.